(Updated at 5 p.m.) By the end of this year, Capital One Center might have a more convenient entrance to the McLean Metro station.

-As part of a larger maintenance work plan, the Vienna, Dunn Loring and West Falls Church stations will be closed from June 3 to July 27 so Metro can replace a steel rail that has degraded, the Washington Metropolitan Area Transit Agency announced yesterday (Tuesday).
+As part of a larger maintenance work plan, the Vienna and Dunn Loring stations will be closed from June 3 to July 27 so Metro can replace a steel rail that has degraded, the Washington Metropolitan Area Transit Agency announced yesterday (Tuesday).

 The replacement will unfold in two phases “to reduce the customer impact,” according to Metro.
-During the first phase from June 3-26, the closure will also include the McLean, East Falls Church and Ballston stations on the Silver Line.
+During the first phase from June 3-26, the closure will also include the West and East Falls Church stations.
 Those stations will reopen on June 27.

 “The Infrastructure team will focus on replacing 40-year-old steel rail that has become significantly more susceptible to rail breaks than rail in any other part of the system,” WMATA said.
 “Metro has been tracking rail breaks in the system to identify priority locations for replacement and has determined the rail in this stretch of track to be a top priority.”